 Why Should I Only Go to a Plastic Surgeon for Hair Removal?

-Most of these so-called “day spas” offering hair removal are nothing more than glorified barber shops.
+Most of these so-called “day spas” offering hair removal are nothing more than glorified hair salons.
 The owners and employees have no medical training as such.
-Laser hair removal is not “zapping” a body part with a wand – it requires intimate knowledge of the human body to do it safely and effectively.
+Laser hair removal is not as simple as “zapping” a body part with a wand—it requires intimate knowledge of the human body to do be performed safely and effectively.

 This is why having the procedure done in the safe and clean environment of a plastic surgeon’s office is strongly recommended.
 Only a trained doctor (or his/her assistants) should perform this procedure for optimal safety and results.

 - Avoid sun exposure: You should avoid sun exposure for 6 weeks before treatment because increased melanin in the skin makes the procedure less effective and the possibility for complications much higher.

 - Stop plucking and waxing: While shaving is acceptable, patients should stop waxing and plucking while undergoing the treatment as well.
 The laser targets the roots of the hair, so pulling out the hair near the treatment date will leave nothing to treat.

 Other considerations are discussed in a separate blog post.